Sheikh Zayed Road: Dubai’s Newest Freehold Area – What it Means for Investors

-The recent decision by the Dubai Land Department (DLD) to allow freehold ownership on Sheikh Zayed Road marks a pivotal shift in the city’s property landscape.
+The recent decision by the Dubai Land Department (DLD) to allow private property owners of properties on Sheikh Zayed Road (from the Trade Centre Roundabout to the Water Canal) and Al Jaddaf area to convert their ownership status to freehold to all nationalities marks a pivotal shift in the city’s property landscape.
 This move is set to redefine investment dynamics and unlock new potential for property owners, developers, and institutional investors alike.

 The introduction of freehold ownership in Dubai in 2002 transformed the city’s real estate market, attracting global capital and leading to the development of landmark communities such as Palm Jumeirah, Downtown Dubai, and Dubai Marina.
 Since then, freehold zones have expanded strategically, aligning with Dubai’s vision to position itself as a top-tier investment destination.